echogarden-project/echogarden/docs/Tasklist.md

 * IPA -> Kirshenbaum translation is still not completely similar to what is output by eSpeak.
 Also, in rare situations, it outputs characters that are not accepted by eSpeak and eSpeak errors.
 Investigate when that happens and how to improve on this

 ### Subtitles
-* Phrase splitting may split on number separators like the `,` in `100,000`.
-The new segmentation library would resolve that

 ### Browser extension
 * Investigate why WebSpeech events sometimes completely stop working in the middle of an utterance for no apparent reason.
 Sometimes this is permanent, until the extension is restarted.
 Is this a browser issue?